 Midsize grips are usually about ⅛” (0.32 cm) thicker than standard grips.
 They tend to be a bit more padded, which improves their comfort.
 You should choose your golf grip based on how it fits in your hand.

 In this article, I’ll discuss what you should consider when deciding whether to upgrade to midsize golf grips or stick to the golf grips that come with a standard set of golf clubs.
 Additionally, I’ll explain how to choose the grip that brings out your best.

 People with bigger hands (here’s looking at you, Lana Kane) should choose midsize golf grips because they’re thicker than standard golf grips.
 However, they’re not oversized like jumbo grips.

-Midsize golf grips are great for people with joint pain because they have cushions that reduce the strain on your wrists while keeping them aligned.
+Midsize golf grips with excellent golf reviews are great for people with joint pain because they have cushions that reduce the strain on your wrists while keeping them aligned.

 Here’s how to know if midsize golf grips are right for you:

 - If your fingers press into your palms while holding the grip, you should get a midsize grip.
 This is a clear indication that your golf grip is too small for your hands, which can have multiple negative consequences.
 For example, it can shift the club, preventing optimal traction and stopping you from driving the golf ball.

 - I recommend getting midsize golf grips if you suffer from arthritis.
 The added padding is great for people who experience discomfort during their backswing and downswing.
 It also keeps you from having to squeeze too tightly, which lightens the strain.

 - Midsize golf grips are suitable for people whose wrist-to-fingertip measurement is between 7.6” to 9” (19-23 cm).
 This is perhaps the easiest and most effective way to know if midsize grips are right for you.
 If you don’t have any joint or muscle issues, this is the range you should reference if you’re in the market for an upgrade.